 Winsted Municipal Airport

-One recent improvement is a 1,100-square-foot airport arrival/departure building, which replaced a 700-square-foot terminal from the 1980s.
-Construction began in late 2011, and in June 2012, the building was dedicated in honor of Winsted resident Russ Paschke.
+The airport became city property in 1962.
+In late 2011, construction began on a 1,100-square-foot airport arrival/departure building, which replaced a 700-square-foot terminal from the 1980s.
+In June 2012, the building was dedicated in honor of Winsted resident Russ Paschke.

 Paschke, 87, passed away about six months later, in December 2012.
 A plaque in Paschke’s name is on display at the arrival/departure building, serving as a reminder of the countless hours Paschke spent maintaining the airport and keeping it safe for others.

 Paschke was involved with the airport for 35 years, and served as airport commission chair since 1988.
 He was also the airport manager, monitoring and conducting maintenance at the facility, and calling in the status of the runway.

 In the winter, when the runway was closed because of a heavy snowfall, Paschke was the one who would walk out to the field through the snowdrifts to turn off the runway lights, letting pilots know the runway was closed.